surveyjs/survey-library/docs/get-started-angular.md

 };
 ```

-To instantiate a model, pass the model definition to the [Model](https://surveyjs.io/Documentation/Library?id=surveymodel) constructor as shown in the code below.
+To instantiate a model, pass the model schema to the [Model](https://surveyjs.io/Documentation/Library?id=surveymodel) constructor as shown in the code below.
 The model instance will be later used to render the survey.

 ```js
 import { Component, OnInit } from '@angular/core';